-§ 401.3 Use of the standard clauses at § 401.14.
+§401.3.
+Use of the Standard Clauses at §401.14

-- (a) Each funding agreement awarded to a small business firm or nonprofit organization (except those subject to 35 U.S.C.
-212) shall contain the clause found in § 401.14(a) with such modifications and tailoring as authorized or required elsewhere in this part.
-However, a funding agreement may contain alternative provisions- - (1) When the contractor is not located in the United States or does not have a place of business located in the United States or is subject to the control of a foreign government; or - (2) In exceptional circumstances when it is determined by the agency that restriction or elimination of the right to retain title to any subject invention will better promote the policy and objectives of Chapter 18 of Title 35 of the United States Code; or - (3) When it is determined by a government authority which is authorized by statute or executive order to conduct foreign intelligence or counterintelligence activities that the restriction or elimination of the right to retain title to any subject invention is necessary to protect the security to such activities; or - (4) When the funding agreement includes the operation of the government-owned, contractor-operated facility of the Department of Energy primarily dedicated to that Department's naval nuclear propulsion or weapons related programs and all funding agreement limitations under this subparagraph on the contractor's right to elect title to a subject invention are limited to inventions occurring under the above two programs. - (5) If any part of the contract may require the contractor to perform work on behalf of the Government at a Government laboratory under a Cooperative Research and Development Agreement (CRADA) pursuant to the statutory authority of 15 U.S.C.
-3710a, the contracting officer may include alternate paragraph (b) in the basic patent rights clause in § 401.14.
-Because the use of the alternate is based on a determination of exceptional circumstances under § 401.3(a)(2), the contracting officer shall ensure that the appeal procedures of § 401.4 are satisfied whenever the alternate is used.
+- (a) Each funding agreement awarded to a contractor (except those subject to 35 U.S.C. §212) shall contain the clause found in §401.14 with such modifications and tailoring as authorized or required elsewhere in this part.
+However, a funding agreement may contain alternative provisions- - (1) When the contractor is not located in the United States or does not have a place of business located in the United States or is subject to the control of a foreign government; or - (2) In exceptional circumstances when it is determined by the agency that restriction or elimination of the right to retain title to any subject invention will better promote the policy and objectives of Chapter 18 of Title 35 of the United States Code; or - (3) When it is determined by a government authority which is authorized by statute or executive order to conduct foreign intelligence or counterintelligence activities that the restriction or elimination of the right to retain title to any subject invention is necessary to protect the security to such activities; or - (4) When the funding agreement includes the operation of the government-owned, contractor-operated facility of the Department of Energy primarily dedicated to that Department's naval nuclear propulsion or weapons related programs and all funding agreement limitations under this subparagraph on the contractor's right to elect title to a subject invention are limited to inventions occurring under the above two programs; or - (5) If any part of the contract may require the contractor to perform work on behalf of the Government at a Government laboratory under a Cooperative Research and Development Agreement (CRADA) pursuant to the statutory authority of 15 U.S.C. §3710a; or - (6) If the contract provides for services and the contractor is not a nonprofit organization and does not promote the commercialization and public availability of subject inventions pursuant to 35 U.S.C. §200. - (b) When an agency exercises the exceptions at paragraph (a)(2), (3), (5), or (6) of this section, it shall use the standard clause at §401.14 with only such modifications as are necessary to address the exceptional circumstances or concerns which led to the use of the exception.
+For example, if the justification relates to a particular field of use or market, the clause might be modified along lines similar to those described in paragraph (c) of this section.
+In any event, the clause should provide the contractor with an opportunity to receive greater rights in accordance with the procedures at §401.15.
+When an agency justifies and exercises the exception at paragraph (a)(2) of this section and uses an alternative provision in the funding agreement on the basis